SHPE-UTDallas/ResumeBook/docs/api/zip.md

-# POST /api/file
+# POST /api/zip

 ## Description

-This route posts a specified user to ResumeBook.
-This user will not be approved immeadiately.
+This route combines resumes identified by emails into a single cloudinary link.
+This is useful for downloading a collection of resumes.

 ---